lastmile-ai/aiconfig/cookbooks/Chain-of-Verification/README.md

 To use this template, follow these simple steps:

-1. **Download AIConfig File**: Download the `cove_template_config.json` file from the provided GitHub link (to be added).
-This configuration file contains the necessary prompt templates and model parameters to run the CoVe pipeline.
+1. **Download AIConfig File**: Download the AIConfig `cove_template_config.json` [here](https://github.com/lastmile-ai/aiconfig/blob/main/cookbooks/Chain-of-Verification/cove_template_config.json).
+This AIConfig contains the necessary prompt templates and model parameters to run the CoVe pipeline.
 2. **Follow Colab Notebook Instructions:** Open the provided Colab notebook and follow the detailed instructions within.
 The notebook will guide you through the process of setting up your environment and executing the CoVe technique for your use case.

 Colab Notebooks